Best Cat Food What to Feed Your Feline Companion

 Why NOT to feed this “food” to your beloved pets?

 I know I have these pics of dog food, this is what was sent with me when we adopted our new dog Daisy.

 They all horrify me and they went in the trash.

-Today Daisy has lost weight and she eats 1/4 cup of Orijen a day split in two servings.
+Today, Daisy has lost weight and she eats 1/4 cup of Orijen a day split into two servings.
 She also gets some treats and some of the veggies and fruit I am eating.

 She is a healthy 9 pounds, instead of 11 pounds.